storelocatorjs/storelocator/docs/getting-started.md

 <script>
     new storelocatorjs({
-        selector: '#player'
+        apiKey: ''
+        webSerciceUrl: ''
     });
 </script>
 ```

 ## Load Google Maps API

-Google Maps API is automatically loaded by storelocator.
+Google Maps API is automatically loaded by storelocatorjs.
 The map is instanciate when the API is ready.

 ## API key

 Create an API key to use Google Maps API on the <a href="https://developers.google.com/maps/documentation/javascript/get-api-key?hl=Fr" target="_blank" title="Google Console API">Google Console API</a>.

-## Cloud functions
+## Cloud function

 All requests to filter stores by geoposition are send to a cloud function as a web service.
 Storelocatorjs includes the cloud functions project from [Google Firebase](https://firebase.google.com/docs/functions) located in the `./functions` folder.

 Storelocatorjs examples are linked to the cloud function.
-Ton run run locally the cloud function, simply create a `.env` file from the `.env.dist` file in the `./functions` directory and fill the `CLOUD_FUNCTION_DOMAIN` variable with you virtual host to authorize the CORS requests.
+To run locally the cloud function, simply create a `.env` from the `.env.dist` file in the `./functions` directory and fill the `CLOUD_FUNCTION_DOMAIN` variable with you virtual host to authorize CORS requests.

 Then, to run Storelocatorjs examples, simply run the following commands: